Natasha Ginks tells us about her experience

 This week on the Sustainable Kitchens Journal, we’re doing something a little different.
-After finishing a beautiful kitchen installation for Natasha Ginks of Renovate Green (which you can see here), she told us she’d love to give our audience a glimpse into what it’s really like to have a Sustainable Kitchens kitchen designed for your home.
+After finishing a beautiful kitchen installation for Natasha Ginks of Renovate Green, she told us she’d love to give our audience a glimpse into what it’s really like to have a Sustainable Kitchens kitchen designed for your home.

 Over to you, Natasha!